 Acidity is also the leading culprit behind staining and rusting on pool surfaces.
 Not only can discoloration degrade your pool’s visual appeal, but it can also be very expensive to deal with.

 For the same reason, Trichlor doesn’t do very well as a shock.
-When it comes time to spike the free chlorine levels in your pool, you’re better off going with a faithful alternative such as calcium hypochlorite or liquid chlorine.
+When it comes time to spike the free chlorine levels in your pool, you’re better off going with a reliable alternative such as calcium hypochlorite or liquid chlorine.
+I go over this major difference in more detail in my pool shock vs. other types of chlorine article.

 Sodium Hypochlorite (Liquid Chlorine)